zesty-io/zuid-specification/README.md

 ## Component 1: Entity Prefix

-The first component is a string that acts as a prefix, encoding that metadata.

-* Component 1 is a hexadecimal string
+* Component 1 is an integer (ultimately stored as part of a string)
-* It is typically encoded from a prefix stored as an integer

-These string prefixes are static and are provided in each library as some form of constant.
-Typically they are stored as integers and will need encoded as hex when generating an ID.
+These string integers are static representations of specific entity types and are provided in each library as some form of constant.

 ## Component 2: Time Encoded as a String